DatoXx8/grads/README.md

 Grads is a deep learning framework written in Zig.
 It is mainly a recreational project, though you can use it for serious projects if you want to.
 It is essentialy an optimizing transpiler to OpenCL.

-Grads is currently licensed under the [MIT License](https://spdx.org/licenses/MIT.html) but it may be switched to the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/)
+Grads is currently licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/).

-> [!IMPORTANT]
-> This is the Zig version and it is still very early in it's development.

 ## Dependencies